-- Reviews and approves the Group’s sustainability strategy and related policies and initiatives
+- Reviews and approves the Group’s sustainability strategy and related policies, initiatives, priorities and targets

 - Endorses the proposed sustainability initiatives and progress, and the annual sustainability statement

-- Guides and advises the key departments on the development of sustainability strategies and initiatives
+- Guides and advises the key departments on the development of sustainability strategies, initiatives, priorities and targets

 - Reports to the BOD on the proposed sustainability initiatives

 - Reports to the CEO on progress of the Group’s sustainability efforts

 - Presents the annual sustainability statement for review and comments

 - Monitors data to evaluate the Group’s sustainability progress